 Staying in an apartment also means that you can have uninterrupted sleep and cook for yourself, which will make you feel at home and also save you some money that you would otherwise have spent eating out.

 For £25 towards your first Airbnb stay, please click here!

 I know, I know.
 You’re in a major European capital for the first time and you feel like you need to do ‘stuff.’
 You need to see the churches, the statues and that famous bridge that you’ve seen on Instagram.

 It may seem lie a waste to visit a city and not be playing tourist, but ask yourself – do you really want to see another Orthodox church, or do you just feel as though you have to?

-When I was in Skopje, Macedonia, my friends and I were all suffering from a bit of travel burnout.
+When I was in Skopje, North Macedonia, my friends and I were all suffering from a bit of travel fatigue.
 Although we’d been super excited to learn all about the city’s history on an early morning walking tour, and to see all of the controversial statues around town, we didn’t even manage the former.